juliakernel/MIYORA/README.md

 ## 📖 Documentation

-View the [documentation](https://docs.heyamica.com) for more information on how to configure and use Amica.
+View the [documentation](https://docs.heyMIYORA.com) for more information on how to configure and use MIYORA.

 ## 📜 History